Choose the Right Internet Type

 If you live in a rural or remote area

 Compare Starlink, fixed wireless, and any available DSL.
-Starlink often delivers the best speeds in truly remote locations, but the equipment cost is higher.
+Starlink often delivers better speeds in truly remote locations, but the equipment cost is higher.
 Fixed wireless from local ISPs can work well if you have line-of-sight to a tower.
+In either case, use our internet cost calculator to compare the two-year cost, not just the monthly price.

 The Canadian government’s Universal Broadband Fund is expanding high-speed options to underserved areas.
 Check the High-Speed Internet for All Canadians website to see if projects are planned for your area.